jsteinberg4/design_patterns/README.md

 # design_patterns
 A repo to contain code where I practice implementing software design patterns.
 My practice started in python with the `python/` folder.
-Any additional languages over time will be in additional folders following the same naming convention (ex: Java implementations in a `java/`).
+Any additional languages will get their own dedicated folder following the same naming convention (ex: Java examples in the directory `java/`).

 # Table of Contents